Skip to main content

 License automatically suspended if bond liability falls below the required amount or if an outstanding final court judgment exists (VC 11710)

-Bond amounts depend on dealer type and sales volume
+Bond amounts depend on dealer type and annual sales volume

 New (Franchised) Dealer